Polar seas: Antarctic

 Relatively, the Antarctic seas and Southern Ocean surround the highest, driest, coldest and windiest continent on the Earth - Antarctica.
 Due to the low mean temperature, there is no riverine input into the Antarctic seas.
 And little input DOM, POC from land.
 In addition to relatively thin sea ice, thick and extensive ice shelves (floating glaciers) are present in the Antarctic region.
 More than 90% of the sea ice is first year (annual) ice and less than 2m thick.
-The first confirmed sighting of Antarctica can date back to the 1820.
+The first confirmed sighting of Antarctica can date back to 1820.

 Role in global climate

 The polar seas play an important role in the global climate: